cg-istanbul/cgi2025/index.md

 ### Hotels in the Beşiktaş Area

-For a comprehensive list of hotels in the Beşiktaş area, you may visit Booking.com or TripAdvisor.
+For a comprehensive list of hotels in the Beşiktaş area, you may visit:

 - [Booking.com](https://www.booking.com/district/tr/istanbul/besiktas.html){:target="_blank"}